surge-synthesizer/surge-synthesizer.github.io/rack_manual/rack_manual.md

 Surge is now available for [VCVRack v1.0](https://vcvrack.com/) as a collection of modules which break the Surge block diagram into individual modules.
-This manual describes those modules, but assumes that you are familiar with Rack and also that you have some basic familarity with Surge.
+This manual describes those modules, but assumes that you are familiar with Rack and also that you have some basic familiarity with Surge.
 If that is not the case you may want to consider [downloading the Surge VST](/) and [reading the Surge VST manual](/manual) in conjunction with exploring these modules.